UMSU Student FAQ | Lost Property, Clubs, Events, Support Services – UniMelb

 Lost Property

-How long are lost items kept, and what happens after that?
+How long are lost items kept at Lost Property?

 Items that are of lower value (e.g. most water bottles, stationery) are placed directly on our Free to a Good Home table at the Information Centre, while anything kept for 3 months or longer will be donated through donation programs (the Welfare department’s semesterly second-hand market or a local op-shop).

-Items that cannot be donated (e.g., heavily used notebooks, damaged clothing, many electronics) are either given to e-waste, destroyed or handed over to the appropriate authority (e.g., for passports, ID cards).
+Items that cannot be donated (e.g., heavily used notebooks, damaged clothing, electronics) are either given to e-waste, destroyed or handed over to the appropriate authority (e.g., to an embassy for passports).

-How do I get to [insert your building/location of choice] on campus?
+How do I get to [insert your building or location] on campus?

 If you’re in the area, come visit us at the Information Centre—we’ll happily help you find your destination!